 - American Cancer Society (ACS) Understanding Health Insurance, Financial Assistance for the Cancer Patient, Managing Cancer as a Chronic Illness

-- Cancer Care “When you don’t know where to turn”, Cancer Care can help.
-If you or someone you know has just been diagnosed with carcinoid cancer—or has been living with carcinoid cancer for some time—you may have questions or need support.
+- Cancer Care “When you don’t know where to turn,” Cancer Care can help.
+If you or someone you know has just been diagnosed with carcinoid/neuroendocrine cancer—or has been living with carcinoid/neuroendocrine cancer for some time—you may have questions or need support.
 This website defines the five areas of service they offer for carcinoid/NET cancer patients and their families.

 - National Cancer Institute (NCI) Financial Assistance for Cancer Care — Cancer imposes heavy economic burdens on both patients and their families.
 For many people, a portion of medical expenses is paid by their health insurance plan.
 For individuals who do not have health insurance or who need financial assistance to cover health care costs, resources are available, including Government-sponsored programs and services supported by voluntary organizations.

-- Novartis Patient Assistance Program Novartis is committed to providing access to our medications for those most in need through the Novartis Pharmaceuticals Corporation’s Patient Assistance Program (PAP).
+- Novartis Patient Assistance Program Novartis is committed to providing access to their medications for those most in need through the Novartis Pharmaceuticals Corporation’s Patient Assistance Program (PAP).
 PAP provides assistance to patients experiencing financial hardship who have no third party insurance coverage for their medicines.